telerik/blazor-docs/common-features/data-binding/descriptors.md

 ## Sorting

-The sorting criteria are stored in a collection of [`SortDescriptor`](/blazor-ui/api/telerik.datasource.sortdescriptor) objects.
+The sorting criteria in a Grid, TreeList or Gantt are stored in a collection of [`SortDescriptor`](/blazor-ui/api/telerik.datasource.sortdescriptor) objects.
 Each `SortDescriptor` instance gives access to:
 * The `Member`&mdash;The field where the user sorts.
 * The `SortDirection`&mdash;The sort direction for this sort descriptor.
+When the [`SortMode`](/blazor-ui/api/Telerik.Blazor.SortMode) is `Multiple`, you may need to consider the order of the `SortDescriptor` instances.
+The first applied sorting criteria take precedence over all others.
+If there are equal values in the first sorted items, then those items are sorted by the following sorting criteria.

 ## Grouping

 Тhe grouping criteria for each group is stored in an individual collection of [`GroupDescriptor`](/blazor-ui/api/telerik.datasource.groupdescriptor).
 The `GroupDescriptor` class inherits the `SortDescriptor` class and gives access to the same properties as the `SortDescriptor` class.
+The user may group by multiple fields.
+The groups for subsequent fields will be nested within their parent groups.
+The grouping criteria from the parent group are stored in the first `GroupDescriptor` instance from the collection.

 ## Example with OnRead Event Handler